CitiCriminal/CitiCriminal/README.md

 - 👋 Hi, I’m @CitiCriminal
 - 👀 I’m interested in networking
-- 🌱 I’m currently learning go/C++
+- 🌱 I’m currently learning go/C++/PHP
 - 💞️ I’m looking to collaborate on networking/coding and other stuff.
 - 📫 How to reach me? discord/telegram.
-Discord: Movie#1139, Telegram: @citicriminal
+Discord: Movie#7928, Telegram: @moviecatto

 <!---
 CitiCriminal/CitiCriminal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.